karinehf/testingCI/README.md

 To connect Travis CI to your repository, do steps 1-3 in <https://docs.travis-ci.com/user/tutorial/#to-get-started-with-travis-ci-using-github>.
 The file `.travis.yml` tells Travis what to do when a build is triggered (that is, when you push something to the master branch of your repository).

 ## .travis.yml
 This file should be in your root folder for Travis to find it.
-Most commands are written elsewhere, as we want to keep this file clean.
+We want to keep this file clean, and only include commands that are general if possible.
 Travis-specific settings can, however, be changed here if necessary:
 - Set another version of Python
 - Make pushes to other branches than Master trigger a Travis build
 - Other Travis-specific restrictions or services are required for your application.
 More info here: <https://docs.travis-ci.com/?utm_source=help-page&utm_medium=travisweb>.
-Otherwise, functionality should be kept out of this file.
-The commands Travis run are in the scripts `run-docker-and-tests.sh` and `push-to-aws.sh`.
+Test and install commands are also found in this file.
+If commands in the install phase fail, the build is errored and exited.
+If commands in the script phase fail, the build continues, but fails.
+These two are the main phases in the build.
+If you want to run your commands in a script, make sure the script is exited with a non-zero exit code if any of the commands in ths script fail.
+The code for pushing image to AWS ECR is found in `push-to-aws.sh` and `AWS-env-var.sh`.
 Never store secrets or display/echo password in these scripts.

 ## Storing secrets
 Secrets/keys etc should never be stored in plain text.
 They can, however, be stored encrypted in `.travis.yml` using `travis encrypt`, or as environment variables in your TravisCI settings for your repository.